avarghesein/WhiteStat/README.md

 # The Purpose...

 I have been looking for a Network (Internet) Bandwidth Analyzer, which could easily run in a RaspberryPi hardware with minimal footprint.
 Most of the tools I came across (like ‘ntopng’), are much heavier and flood the storage with data in every minutes/hour, though those tools provide a hourly statistics.
-It could held up the PI’s resocues and makes the entire network slower (as Pi serves as the Default Gateway for my Private Network)
+It could held up the PI’s resocues and makes the entire network slower (as Pi serves as the Default Gateway for my Private Network).

-I have been looking for much leaner utility, and could provide a daily statistics for all the devices in my Private Network.
+What about a utility, which is minimal enough to smoothly run on Pi hardware, and yet provide featuers similar to aformentioned tools?

 ## Extending DarkStat !